Introduction to cloud discovery

 Cloud Overview dashboard

 BMC Discovery also provides a Cloud Overview dashboard which gives an overview of the cloud providers, cloud regions, cloud services, administrative collections, and deployments discovered.
 It also displays a number of charts including public cloud usage, a breakdown of VM types (size) for each provider.
 It provides a report of unscanned cloud hosts which is useful for scanning the hosts running the VMs discovered in the cloud scan.
+You can access the dashboard from the menu option Available dashboards > Cloud Overview.

 An example Cloud Overview dashboard is shown below: